 - Step 7: Add a Video End Screen

-Next, you will either drop the video file into the designated area or click in the middle area and select your file.
+Next, you will drop the video file into the designated area, click in the middle area, and select your file.

-While you’re waiting for your video to upload you can fill out information regarding the video.
+While waiting for your video to upload, you can fill out information regarding the video.

 Two very important pieces of information are your YouTube video title and description (#1 and #2 below).